wildfly-extras/wildfly-camel-book/cloud/openshift.md

 ## OpenShift Integration

-This chapter gets you started on WildFly-Camel in OpenShift
+This chapter gets you started on WildFly-Camel in [OpenShift V3](https://github.com/openshift/origin)

 ### Installing Docker